MERLIN - GREAT PYRENEES (LONG COAT) DOG FOR ADOPTION

 Description

-Dog Breed: Great Pyrenees (medium coat).
+Dog Breed: Great Pyrenees (long coat).
 Meet Merlin!
-He is a 4.5 years old, 95lbs, male Great Pyrenees.
+He is a 5 years old, 95lbs, male Great Pyrenees.
 Merlin is the definition of a gentle giant with a sensitive soul.
-True to his Great Pyrenees nature, he's a laid-back companion who spends most of his day napping and observing his kingdom.
+True to his Great Pyrenees nature, he's laid-back and spends most of his day napping and observing.
 But don't let that fool you, when the mood strikes, Merlin comes alive with bursts of playful energy!
-He loves romping around with the other large dog in his foster home, playing with squeaky toys, and his favorite, destroying boxes.
+He loves romping around with the dogs in his foster home, playing with squeaky toys, and his favorite... destroying boxes.
 Merlin is a sweetheart who adores hanging out with kids and will gladly accept pets and attention.
-He takes a little time to warm up to new people, but quickly becomes friends if you bring him some cheese.
-He is a gentleman and doesn't jump up on people or the couch, even when invited up.
-He is also not a fan of stairs.
-He plays beautifully with other big dogs and must have another large dog in his forever home as he gets anxious when left alone.
-When he first arrived at his foster home, there were two scuffles over dropped kibble, but with separate feeding areas and no bones in the house, there has been zero issues since.
-Merlin is a smart cookie who knows sit, stay, lay down, leave it, and shake (though he'll give you a look that says 'really?' when you ask for that last one).
-He has also learned to open latch doors.
-Whether he actually performs these commands depends entirely on his mood, he has that independent Pyr streak.
-He also knows "wait" for crossing streets and has decent leash manners, though he will pull if something scares him.
+He takes a little time to warm up to new adults, but quickly becomes friends if you bring him some cheese.
+He is a gentleman and doesn't jump up on people.
+He does well with little and big dogs.
+He plays beautifully with big dogs and must have another large dog in his forever home as he gets anxious when left alone.
+Merlin is a smart, he knows sit, stay, lay down, leave it, and shake (though he'll give you a look that says 'really?').
+He has learned to open latch doors.
+He knows "wait" for crossing streets and has decent leash manners, though he will pull if something scares him.
 High traffic areas stress him out, but he loves peaceful trails and wading through water.
 Merlin can be sensitive and need extra reassurance when it comes to thunder, vacuums, garbage trucks, and skateboards.
 He can also be vocal and not shy about sharing his opinions.
+He is house trained and great in the car.
 Merlin is a loyal, loving companion who has been through a lot but has so much love left to give.
-He is house trained, great in the car, wonderful with respectful kids, and once he warms up to you (don't forget to bring the cheese!), you'll have a gentle giant who just wants to be part of your pack.
-If you have room in your home and heart for a sensitive soul who needs a confidence dog sibling, Merlin may just be your perfect match.
-SPIN Pyrs are all in foster homes in the Dallas/Ft Worth area, Texas.
+If you have room in your home and heart for a sensitive soul who needs a confident dog sibling, Merlin may just be your perfect match.
+Merlin is in a foster home in Dallas, Texas.
 Out of state adopters are responsible for arranging transport.
-Adoption fees are $300 for dogs under 1yr old, $250 for dogs 1-7 years old, $200 for dogs over 7 years old.
-All SPIN dogs are spayed/neutered, current on vaccinations, and on heart worm prevention.
-Please go to our website, .SpinRescue and fill out an application for this great Great Pyrenees!
+He is neutered, current on vaccinations, and on heart worm prevention.
+Adoption fee is $250.
+Apply to meet and adopt Merlin at .spinrescue

 -